Understanding credit reports

-Consumers are entitled to one free credit report every year, from each credit reporting agency.
+Consumers are entitled to one free credit report every three months, from each credit reporting agency.
 They can also get another credit report without charge from the credit reporting body if they show that a request for credit has been refused in the last 90 days.
 The consumer is also entitled to a free credit report if there has been a correction made to their credit report.

 If the consumer isn’t entitled to a free copy of their report, the fee charged by the credit reporting body mustn’t be ‘excessive’.

 The credit reporting body must provide the copy of the credit report – whether provided for free or for a charge - within 10 days of a consumer’s request.

 When a consumer wants to obtain their credit report, they should be mindful that they will need to provide sufficient information which identifies them.
 This may include a driver’s licence, passport or birth certificate, as well as their address and contact details.
 They may also be asked to provide details of their current or previous employer, or organisations they have previously applied to for credit (although such information may be optional).

 The purpose of this information is to confirm that the person requesting the credit report is who they say they are and is entitled to receive this information – a key privacy protection requirement.